‘To a Mouse’ – a poem by Rabbie Burns

 The process of filming oneself in isolation has been commented on by the previous contributors to this HAMS column and it is certainly quite bizarre to perform without any feedback, although it was easier for me than for actors who would normally be interacting directly with other actors.

 However, what really made for a great production that I hope you will like in the link below, and which won a commendation from the Oxfordshire Drama Network evaluators, was the splicing of my rendering with footage of images and real mice by Doug Amos.
 It was brilliantly done, and I still like looking at the mouse nibbling the corn just as I am reciting “Has cost thee monie a weary nibble”.

 I enjoyed it so much myself that I am tempted to have another dram.
 Truly in the spirit of Rabbie.

-Click here to view Jack and the Beanstalk on YouTube.
+Click here to enjoy the video on YouTube.

 All the best from HAMS!.